 RENEWnow - New impulses for the highly efficient energetic renovation of multi-storey buildings and districts

-Although technical solutions for the renovation of multi-story residential buildings (in relation to window replacement, thermal insulation with thermal insulation composite systems) and for boiler replacement in central energy supply concepts already exist, the renovation rate has been stagnating at a low level for years (well below 1% of the building stock).
-This means that the ambitious climate protection goals in the building sector cannot be nearly achieved.
+Although there are already technical solutions for the renovation of multi-story residential buildings (related to window replacement, thermal insulation with composite systems) and for boiler replacement in central energy supplied concepts, the renovation rate has stagnated at a low level for years.
+This means that the ambitious climate protection goals in the building sector cannot be achieved.

 The reasons for the low renovation activities are manifold.
-With the currently usual renovation processes, techniques and costs and the very low prices for fossil fuels and electricity, the reserves from the monthly operating cost bills for property managers are not sufficient, which is why extensive renovations are only feasible if rental fees are increased significantly.
-A disadvantage and also wrong in terms of both economics and business management is that costs are not accounted for over the life cycle of the building.
+With the currently usual renovation processes, techniques and costs and the still relatively low prices for fossil fuels and electricity, the reserves from the monthly operating cost account for property management are not sufficient for comprehensive renovations, and lead to significant increases in rental costs.
+What is disadvantageous and wrong from an economic as well as an economic point of view is that all costs are not accounted for over the life cycle of the building.

 AEE INTEC (AEE - Institute for Sustainable Technologies)